ascalabro/Laravel5.3-stable-start/README.md

 Same goes for the js in `/web/resources/assets/js`.

 See the docs for [running Elixir](https://laravel.com/docs/5.3/elixir#running-elixir) for working with front-end assets.

-#### Database configuration

-Web uses MySQL relational database.
-Native apps will connect to the web API to get data.

 ### Native app ####